litmuschaos/litmus/README.md

   The above test runs a Kubernetes job that:
   - Verifies that the StorageClass mentioned (default: OpenEBS) is loaded in the cluster
-  - Launches mysql application with storage
+  - Launches MySQL application with storage
-  - Runs a sample TPC-C benchmark against mysql application
+  - Runs a sample TPC-C benchmark against the MySQL application
   - Provides the benchmark results
   - Reverts system state/performs clean-up by removing deployments launched during the test